Skip to main content

 The FPS Importer allows users to:

-• Import opening balances for employees based on their last Full Payment Submission (FPS) to HMRC.
+• Import opening balances for employees based on the company’s last Full Payment Submission (FPS) to HMRC.

-• Import employee details such as names, addresses, National Insurance (NI) numbers, tax codes, and pay details.
+• Import employee details such as names, addresses, National Insurance (NI) numbers, tax codes, pay details and payroll number.

 Earnings Rate Requirement

-💡Important: Before using the importer, ensure two earnings rates are set up:
+💡Important: Before using the importer, ensure two earnings rates are set up with the following names (case-sensitive)::

 These are required as the importer cannot infer pay structures directly from the FPS file.